In this article, we are going to discuss how to bathe a Pug dog.

 You can moisten it with clear water (if you don’t have too much limestone in your running water) or with saline.

-Don’t forget to dry well after that, always with a soft, dry handkerchief.
+Don’t forget to dry well after that with a soft, dry handkerchief.
 Moisture in a skin fold can be responsible for irritation or, worse, infection.
-Check this video.

-The eyes can also be cleaned once (see twice) a week with a handkerchief or a round of wet wadding in order to take off all the dirt that the tears could have gathered around the eye, towards the eyelids.
+The eyes can also be cleaned once (see twice) a week with a handkerchief or a round of wet wadding to take off all the dirt that the tears could have gathered around the eye and towards the eyelids.